lehoangan2906/Visual-SLAM/README.md

     - Example: A descriptor might look like `101010...` (256 or 486 bits, depending on settings).
     - **Why binary?** Fast to compare (using Hamming distance) and memory-efficient.

-- **New Problem**: AKAZE failed to detect features in less textured regions like roads, paint strips, etc,.
+- **Problem 1**: AKAZE failed to detect features in less textured regions like roads, paint strips, etc,.
 Making it hard to deliver high quality characteristics and uniform quantity and distribution over frames.

 <figure>
     <img src="images/low quality.png" alt="Low Quality Features">